 Our medication administration foundation practical workshops cover the requirements set out in the Care Certificate, NICE guidelines and by CQC.
 Delivered by an experienced pharmacist or nurse, this training has been shown to reduce medication errors by 36% (by Hampshire County Council).
-We have different versions of this workshop for care homes, day services, and community settings, shared lives etc.
+This course is specific to care homes.

 A practical face-to-face workshop teaching how to manage and treat a seizure with rescue medicines such as buccal midazolam.

 The course gives delegates an underpinning knowledge of the theory including topics such as: what is enteral feeding?
 Different enteral feeding devices and indications for enteral feeding, and caring for an enteral tubes.
 We will discuss administration of feeds and medicines via enteral tubes with a practical competency element using a clinical doll to assess a person’s ability to deliver fluids and care for a tune that has becomes dislodged.
 The session will be tailored and answer any relevant questions the delegates have.

 This course will teach you how manage and administer controlled drugs in line with legal requirements and national best practices.

 This course will teach you how to use our comprehensive audit tool enabling you to thoroughly inspect your medicines systems and ensure you score highly during CQC inspections.

 The course will get you familiar with so called “higher risk” medicines: what problems to lookout for, how to monitor these medicines and what to do if things go wrong.